Gideonjon/Gideonjon/README.md

-# 👋 Hey, I’m Gideon Jones — Mobile Engineer & Onchain Builder 🇳🇬
+# 👋 Hey, I’m Gideon Jones — Mobile Engineer

 I build sleek, useful mobile apps that help Africans use crypto in real life — from bill payments to group savings and swaps.